briansimiyuj/doctor-appointment-app/README.md

     a.
 Get schedule data, setSchedule, isChanged, setIsChanged, and setLoading from ScheduleContext
     b.
 Get userID from LoginContext
     c.
 Get showToast function from useToast hook
+    d.
+Create a `isSaving` state variable to track whether the schedule is being saved

   2. Handle status updates
     a.
 Create handleInputChange function that: